bergvall95/rogue-like/READ_ME.md

 Stay Organized: Keep sections well-organized and logically structured.
 Be Flexible: The GDD is a living document and will evolve throughout development.
 Collaborate: Involve your team in the creation and review of the GDD to ensure all aspects are covered.

+# Need to figure out:

+- how to use git with godot properly